-Assistant Professor Matthew Pascal, Ph.D., has an extensive background in teaching mathematics.
-Prior to Point Park, he taught mathematics full time at West Virginia University, Towson University, American University and Northern Virginia Community College.
+Associate Professor Matthew Pascal, Ph.D., has an extensive background in teaching mathematics.
+Prior to joining Point Park University, he taught mathematics full time at West Virginia University, Towson University, American University and Northern Virginia Community College.
 Before that, Pascal was a teaching assistant at the University of Pittsburgh and an adjunct faculty member at Montgomery College, Maryland College of Art and Design, and Anne Arundel Community College.

 - Education Legislation (Mathematics)

 - Mathematics Education

 - "Commentary on Legislation: A Mathematical Perspective," NOTICES of the American Mathematical Society, Jan.
 2011.